Important Safety Information

 - loss of appetite

 Kidney problems.
-Your doctor may do certain tests to check for kidney function while you take ENVARSUS XR.
+Kidney problems are serious and common side effects of ENVARSUS XR.
+Your healthcare provider may do certain tests to check for kidney function while you take ENVARSUS XR.

 Nervous system problems.
-Call your doctor right away if you get any of these symptoms while taking ENVARSUS XR.
-These could be signs of a serious nervous system problem:
+Nervous system problems are a serious and common side effect of ENVARSUS XR.
+Call your healthcare provider right away if you get any of these symptoms while taking ENVARSUS XR.
+These could be signs of serious nervous system problems:

 - numbness and tingling